ViktoriaKhlibova/ImStockerPub/ims-studio/tutorial/en.md

 ### Metadata Analysis (PRO)

-Metadata analysis is one of the most useful visually compelling tools of the **PRO** version of **IMStocker Studio**.
+Metadata analysis is one of the most useful and visually compelling tools of the **PRO** version of **IMStocker Studio**.
 In order to analyze the metadata, select 2 or more files in the workspace and click the **Analyze** button, which will appear in the **Keywords** box.

 ![](media/en_image52.png)